 - New storage subsystem environment.
-Use this hardware environment if you are installing the IBM TotalStorage DS4000 Disk Storage Subsystem using firmware 06.14.xx.xx and you will manage storage subsystems using Storage Manager 9.14. - Existing storage subsystem environment.
-If you are installing Storage Manager software in an environment with existing storage subsystems, see Table 4 on page 33 for your installation options.
+Use this hardware environment if you are installing the IBM TotalStorage DS4000 Disk Storage Subsystem using firmware 06.12.xx.xx (for DS4100, DS4300, DS4400 or DS4500) or 06.16.xx.xx (for DS4800) and you will manage storage subsystems using Storage Manager 9.16.
+Existing storage subsystem environment.
+If you are installing Storage Manager software in an environment with existing storage subsystems. see - Existing storage subsystem environment.
+If you are installing Storage Manager software in an environment with existing storage subsystems, see Table 6 on page 29 for your installation options.

-Where you are instructed in the following table to uninstall Storage Manager software, be sure to uninstall the management software on all management systems or hosts that have access to the storage subsystem that has firmware 06.12.xx.xx.
-The Storage Manager 9.14 RDAC has new functionality and
+1. Where you are instructed in the following table to uninstall Storage Manager software, be sure to uninstall the management software on all management systems or hosts that have access to the storage subsystem that has firmware

-- features and it is compatible with older versions of firmware.
-To ensure the highest level of compatibility and error-free operation, install the Storage Manager 9.14 RDAC on all host computers that have disks defined on storage subsystems that have firmware level 06.14.xx.xx. - 2.
-Because uninstallation and installation of RDAC in Windows operating systems requires system reboot, it is possible to install all other components of Storage Manager 9.14, except RDAC, so that you can download the new firmware version (06.14.xx.xx) to the storage subsystem and manage it.
+06.12.xx.xx or later.
+The Storage Manager 9.16 RDAC (for Windows or Linux) has new functionality and features and it is compatible with older versions of firmware.
+To ensure the highest level of compatibility and error-free operation, install the Storage Manager 9.16 RDAC on all host computers that have disks defined on storage subsystems that have firmware level 06.12.xx.xx or later.

+- 2. Because uninstallation and installation of RDAC in Windows operating systems requires system reboot, it is possible to install all other components of Storage Manager 9.16, except RDAC, so that you can download the new firmware version (06.12.xx.xx or later) to the storage subsystem and manage it.
 Schedule an RDAC installation as soon as possible to ensure error-free operation and the highest level of compatibility. - 3.
 Controller firmware version 05.42.xx.xx is associated only with the IBM TotalStorage DS4100 single-controller (SCU) storage subsystem.
 Do not load this controller firmware version on any other DS4000 storage subsystem.